pbeyssac/autoreg/README.md

 *PRELIMINARY*, many bits are missing.

-Autoreg can be installed with `./setup.py` install, or from a pre-wrapped package (Python egg, etc).
+Autoreg can be installed with `./setup.py install`, or from a pre-wrapped package (Python egg, etc).

 Required Python modules are listed in `setup.py`